shabbyrobe/cachet/README.rst

 Range
     unlimited

 This counter simply combines a ``Cachet\Cache`` with a locker_ and either ``bcmath`` or ``gmp`` to get around the atomicity and range limitations of the other counters.

 It also supports dependencies_ of any type.

-It is a lot slower than using the APC or Redis backends, but faster than using the PDO-based backends (unless, of course, the cache that you use has a PDO-based backend itself).
+It is a lot slower than using the APCU or Redis backends, but faster than using the PDO-based backends (unless, of course, the cache that you use has a PDO-based backend itself).

 .. code-block:: php